stolostron/multicluster-global-hub/doc/README.md

     which contains the following two fields:

     - `database_uri`: Required, the URI user must have the permission to create the global hub database in the postgres.
+    - `database_uri_with_readonlyuser`: Required, the URI user must have the permission to read the global hub database in the postgres.
     - `ca.crt`: Optional, if your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
 If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.